yanyuchen1661/Biostatistics_method/Biostatistics_Method/README.md

 | Two Continuous Variables | Person's Correlation Coeffecient or Spearman's Rho |

 ### Probability

+#### Conditional Probability
+- Relative Risk is probability of disease given exposure compared with disease given non-exposure

+- Thus the unconditional probability of developing breast cancer over the next 2 years in the general population (719/105) is a weighted average of the conditional prob- ability of developing breast cancer over the next 2 years among women with a posi- tive mammogram (.1) and the conditional probability of developing breast cancer over the next 2 years among women with a negative mammogram (20/105).

+- The sensitivity of a symptom (or set of symptoms or screening test) is the probability that the symptom is present given that the person has a disease.

+- The specificity of a symptom (or set of symptoms or screening test) is the probability that the symptom is not present given that the person does not have a disease.

 #### Binomial Distribution

 #### Poisson Distribution

 - If number excess 100 and enevt rate less than 0.01，can approximate Binormial

 #### Normal Distribution

 - Large dataset can be seen as